danielneil/Smart-Worm-Habitat/README.md

 & with pretty graphs!

+## Emissions Reduction

+The primary purpose of the project is process divert food waste from landfill and reduce the associated methane gas.

 ## It sends alerts, too!

 It will alert you if any of the monitored items go above or below the declared thresholds.